mrgambal/ase/README.md

 Version:
 --------
- 0.9b
+1.0

 Copyright:
 ----------
+    Published under MIT License (see LICENSE.txt).
 Feel free to redistribute the script/modify it, as long as you leave my info at the top.

 Manual
 ------